top of page

 Built for Performance, Proven in Practice

-In Summary: Peace of Mind for You – and the Inspector
+Key Takeaways: Peace of Mind for You – and the Inspector

-While NZBC Clause G3 doesn’t specifically apply to flooring, Marchand’s system is built to support its hygiene goals — offering:
+While NZBC Clause G3 doesn’t specifically apply to flooring, Marchand’s system is built to support its hygiene goals—offering:

 • A sealed, impervious surface

-• Moisture-resistant performance from the core to the finish
+• Moisture-resistant performance from top to bottom

-• Tight, gap-free installation
+• A tight, gap-free installation

 bottom of page